aryanmahawar205/magnus-v1/README.md

-# magnus-v1
+# Magnus: Drowsiness Detection System

+## Description
-Magnus is an automated system to detect drowsiness of, say a cab driver or any person for that matter.
-Magnus identifies sleep / drowsiness and alerts the user (in this case, say the cab driver) and prevents the person from falling asleep.
+Magnus is an advanced automated system designed to detect drowsiness in cab drivers and others in high-attention roles.
+Utilizing cutting-edge computer vision and deep learning, Magnus identifies signs of fatigue and provides alerts to prevent sleep-related incidents.
+This proactive approach enhances safety and promotes well-being on the road.

+## Features
+<b>Real-Time Monitoring:</b> Tracks eye movements and facial expressions to detect drowsiness.
+<b>Instant Alerts:</b> Provides immediate notifications when fatigue is detected.
+<b>User-Friendly Interface:</b> Simple dashboard for monitoring and configuration.
+</b>Customizable:</b> Adaptable for various applications beyond driving.